 To further encourage NSF PIs to share data, NSF, as of January 2013, will accept listing citable datasets and software in addition to publications when PIs identify their five significant accomplishments in submitted proposals.
-NSF already has activities in the public data access space, for example NSF's BIO Directorate is piloting public data access activities for the biology community as represented in its NSFfunded iPlant and DataDryad9 efforts.
+NSF already has activities in the public data access space, for example NSF's BIO Directorate is piloting public data access activities for the biology community as represented in its NSF-funded iPlant and DataDryad9 efforts.
 NSF's MPS Directorate is exploring, via a pilot, use of data repositories that could be used in support of open access.

-Implementation of the public access plan is expected to focus initially on systems for managing peer reviewed journal articles.
-However, NSF also expects to continue outreach to the scientific research communities to explore ways to identify, describe, discover, and use data that result from research investments.
+Implementation of the public access plan is expected to focus initially on systems for managing peer reviewed journal articles and juried conference papers that are reported during the period of the award, enabling NSF to link deposit with reporting, thus facilitating compliance and minimizing burden for awardees and staff.
+Over time, the system will be expanded to engage other federal agencies in a federated system and to explore ways to capture information on publications funded by NSF but released after the period of the award.
+In addition, NSF has funded a number of supplements to existing awards, designed to encourage scientific communities to explore ways to improve data management and data management plans in support of public access goals.
+In the future, NSF expects to stand up consultation activities associated with data management with the goal of increasing identification, description, and discoverability of data that result from research investments.
 Based on those consultations, NSF may, in the future, propose additional changes to its implementation of the current data management plan requirement at the foundation, directorate, division, or program level as appropriate for the scientific research activity.